charbel-2/ML-Lab---Physics-informed-Transformer/README.md

 # Theoretical background

 All theoretical explanation of the transformer model, in addition to the selected hyperparameters, sequencing, and batching of data, may be found in the [attached paper](./Paper/Physics-Informed_transformer_ML_Lab.pdf).
+The paper also describes the data gathering approach with the chirp signal used.

 # Managing training